unprolix/bastard/README.md

 `fingerprintURLPrefix`	The prefix for URLs from which fingerprinted files should be served.
 The fingerprint will appear in the URLs after this prefix followed by the relative pathname to the file in the base directory.
 (Default: /f/)

 `urlPrefix`	The prefix for URLs from which non-fingerprinted files should be served.
+(Default: /)

 `workingDir`	The location for temporary files to be kept.
 This includes on-disk copies of minified and compressed files that originate in the base directory.
 (Default: /tmp/bastard.dat)